This Hot Cheeseburger Dip is a fun - if artery clogging - twist on tradition. Top with crumbled bacon to make it a bacon cheeseburger dip!

 Serving Hot Cheeseburger Dip

-While we created this as a dip for soft pretzels, it would work with other dippers, as well!
+While we created this as a dip for soft pretzels, it would work with other dippers and finger foods, as well!

-- Tortilla chips, pita wedges, crunch pretzels, etc
+- Tortilla chips, pita wedges / pita chips, bagel chips, crunchy pretzels, kettle-cooked potato chips, etc

 Whichever way you go with it, just be sure to keep it warm!